-The Olympus OM-D E-M1 and the Nikon D700 are two enthusiast cameras that were revealed to the public, respectively, in September 2013 and July 2008.
+The Olympus OM-D E-M1 and the Nikon D700 are two enthusiast cameras that were announced, respectively, in September 2013 and July 2008.
 The E-M1 is a mirrorless interchangeable lens camera, while the D700 is a DSLR.
 The cameras are based on a Four Thirds (E-M1) and a full frame (D700) sensor.
-The Olympus has a resolution of 15.9 megapixel, whereas the Nikon provides 12.1 MP.
-Read on to find out how these two cameras compare with respect to their size, their sensors, their features, and their reception by expert reviewers.
+The Olympus has a resolution of 15.9 megapixels, whereas the Nikon provides 12.1 MP.
+Read on to find out how these two cameras compare with respect to their body size, their sensors, their features, their input-output connections, and their reception by expert reviewers.

 Body comparison: Olympus E-M1 vs Nikon D700

-An illustration of the physical size and weight of the Olympus E-M1 and the Nikon D700 is provided in the side-by-side display below.
+The side-by-side display below illustrates the physical size and weight of the Olympus E-M1 and the Nikon D700.
+The two cameras are presented according to their relative size.
 Three successive views from the front, the top, and the rear are shown.
-All width, height and depth dimensions are rounded to the nearest millimeter.
-If you prefer, you can also use the toggle button to switch to a comparison in percentage terms (in this case, the camera on the left side – the E-M1 – represents the basis for the calculations across all the size and weight measures).
+All width, height and depth measures are rounded to the nearest millimeter.
+If you prefer, you can also use the toggle button to switch to a comparison in percentage terms (in this case, the camera on the left – the E-M1 – represents 100 percent across all the size and weight measures).